-UX isn’t just important for your clients’ businesses — it’s important for your agency’s business, too.
+UX isn't just important for your clients' businesses — it's also important for your agency's business.

 88% of users are less likely to return to a website after a bad user experience (Hubspot).
 Do you have any idea how many people visit your website, leave, and then write your agency off?

-Your website is just one component of your agency’s UX, but it’s an important one.
+Your website is just one component of your agency's UX, but it's essential.
 As an early-funnel touchpoint, it sets the tone for what people can expect from your agency, and they will interact with it throughout their customer journey.
-The (hopefully positive) first impression you give to prospective customers through your website should be reinforced through a consistent, customer-centric culture and process.
+The first impression you give to prospective customers through your website should be positive.
+And ideally, it will be reinforced through a consistent, customer-centric culture and process.

 Here are nine areas where agency websites often fall short on UX: